 2/ Gorilla Trekking in Bwindi Impenetrable Forest

 That’s not to say that you shouldn’t also visit the gorillas if you’re able to.
 There are only about 880 mountain gorillas left in the world, of which about half live in Uganda’s Bwindi Impenetrable Forest.
-That means the chance to see them is extremely rare, and one you should definitely take while you’re in Uganda if you can.
+That means the chance to see them is extremely rare, and is the main reason why this is the number one tourist attraction in Uganda.

 Like visiting the chimpanzees, gorilla trekking involves hiking through thick jungle to find your allocated gorilla family – one of just a handful which have been habituated to the presence of humans.
 Once you’ve found them, you’ll spend a magical hour observing these magnificent creatures in the wild.